Kerbal Space Program - Initial Impressions

 There's some legitimate math and physics going on behind the scenes of Kerbal Space Program, as you might expect of a game where the whole point is to get to space and explore it.
 You have to consider a multitude of factors when trying to come up with a viable vessel for transporting your Kerbal astronauts to space.
 The aerodynamics, the weight of the ship, how much fuel it has, how many stages the ship has, in what order are the stages, and if there is going to be a return journey are all variables to consider when building your spaceship.

-Typically, the first thing you're concerned with is in just being able to get the ship off the ground and into controllable flight around the planet.
-If your ship's weight distribution, its center of gravity, and its thrust are too far off of each other, you'll find out very quickly.
+Typically, the first thing you're concerned with is just being able to get the ship off the ground and into controllable flight around the planet.
+If your ship's weight distribution, its center of gravity, and its thrust are too far off from each other, you'll find out very quickly.
 The ship will fly in all different directions and smash into the ground, killing your poor pilot.
-If this all sounds too stressful and daunting, don't worry, you can do-over your failures and your pilots can live to fly another day aboard the next murder vessel you construct.
+If this all sounds too stressful and daunting, don't worry, you can do over your failures and your pilots can live to fly another day aboard the next murder vessel you construct.

 Life Goals